knewman23/starter-angular-babel/README.md

 ## Does it matter where I put my files?
 Yes - to benefit from the fractal approach, you will need to separate your application into pages and components.
 Each top-level folder under the `src` directory has a purpose.
 - `components`: Any component shared between more than one page/component should live here in its own folder.
-Feel free to nest components if it makes sense (i.e. component1 dependent on another component2, and component2 is only used by component1)
+Feel free to nest components if it makes sense (e.g. component1 dependent on another component2, and component2 is only used by component1)
 - `pages`: Every page gets its own folder here.
 As with components, feel free to nest other pages or components in a page folder if it makes sense.
 - `services`, `filters`: Other shared files should be split up according to type in the `src` folder at the same level as the `pages` and `components` folders.
 If a file of any type is only used by one thing, then it is not shared and should be co-located with that thing.